India and the Geopolitics of the Indian Ocean

 India’s port is also part of a transportation network to access the Northeast provinces of India.
 India and China are vying for influence in this region, which has had successionist movements.

 Russia has supported India in the past.
 Much of India’s military gear is Russian.
 The Russian army has performed poorly in Ukraine, partly because of inadequate systems needed for modern warfare.
 India is diversifying its sources of similar weapons.
 Russia does not seem able to produce the advanced military technology systems that future militaries must have.
 India buys this gear from a number of countries, including air-defense systems from Israel.
 At the recent AI expo in India, Modi and France’s president announced a major purchase of French fighter jets.
 Canada’s prime minister recently visited India.
 Apparently they discussed Canada as a possible source of oil and natural gas.
-This has become a critical issue for India as American and Israeli attacks on Iran, and Iran’s launching of missiles and drones against Saudi Arabia and the Persian Gulf, again highlight the risks of getting oil and natural gas from the Persian Gulf.
+This has become a critical issue for India as American and Israeli attacks on Iran, and Iran’s launching of missiles and drones against Saudi Arabia and the Persian Gulf, again highlight the risks of getting most of its oil and natural gas from the Persian Gulf.

 India’s recent trade and security agreement with the European Union and the war in Ukraine does not seem to affect India’s long-term ties with Russia.
+This may change because of Russia's poor performance in Ukraine and India's need for hi-tech defense systems from the United States, Europe, and Israel.

 INDIA IN A BAD NEIGHBORHOOD

-PAKISTAN AND BANGLADESH
+PAKISTAN

 Pakistan and Bangladesh (formerly East Pakistan) were the Muslim states created at partition in 1947.
 This complicates India’s relationship with outside powers.
 Historically, Afghanistan was the northwest frontier of greater India.
 Many invaders from Central Asia or from Afghanistan itself came down to conquer the Indian heartland of the Gangetic plain.
-Recently, Pakistan supported the Taliban and gave refuge to millions of Afghans.
-But a Pakistani Taliban supported by Afghanistan is now a threat to Pakistan.
-Pakistan has forced two million Afghan refugees back into Afghanistan and will probably deport most of the remaining two million Afghanis in Pakistan.
-Border clashes have escalated to fighting along the border and Pakistani bombing of Afghan cities.

 The deteriorating relations and recent outbreak of hostilities between Pakistan and Afghanistan lessens the possibility of Pakistan-Afghanistan-China cooperation along the strategic Northwest corridor to India.
+A proposed road going through Pakistan linking Central Asia with the Indian Ocean unfortunately runs through Afghanistan.

 Pakistan might break up, with or without India’s help.
 In 80 years since independence, Pakistani governments have not been able to develop Pakistan.
 Pakistan’s powerful military controls the government and owns some of the country’s economy.
-Pakistan has a weak infrastructure (wonky electrical grid) and serious ecological problems (global warming, lack of water).
-Combined with a population of about 260 million (2026) and a high birth rate of over 3.0, Pakistan is close to a failed state.
+Pakistan has a weak infrastructure (unreliable electrical grid) and serious ecological problems (global warming, lack of water).
+Combined with a population of about 260 million and a high birth rate of over 3.0, Pakistan is close to a failed state.
 A very young population with high unemployment and poor prospects has been in other countries a recipe for disorder or revolution.

 Southern regions of Pakistan – Baluchistan and Sindh – are not happy about being parts of a Pakistani state dominated by the Punjabi in the north.
-There have been violent separatist movements in Baluchistan; Baluchs would like to be free of both Pakistan and Iran.
+There have been violent separatist movements in Baluchistan; many Baluchis would like to be free of both Pakistan and Iran.
 This could lead to direct military rule (again), expanding radical Islamist influence, and stronger successionist movements.
 It is hard to see how this would benefit India, except possibly in Kashmir.

 The Indian army helped Bangladesh become free of Pakistani rule in 1971.
 There is a connection between the two countries because of the large Bengali population in both countries.